myrmex-org/myrmex/docs/pages/iam/iam-commands.md

 create-role [options] [identifier]

   Options:
-    -p, --preset-config <identifier>       select a role configuration already defined by @lager/iam --managed-policies <managed-policies>  select the managed policies to apply to the role
+    -m, --model <model-identifier>       select a model to quickly create the role configuration -p, --policies <policy-identifiers>  select the policies to attach to the role
 ```

 Create a new role in `iam/roles/<identifier>.json`.